Our Approach

 Ownership of Data

 When we complete data analysis, we plan to share community level data only with the community.
 The community can then choose to share their data with others if they would like to.
-We will share partner level data only with our partners.
-The individual partner can then choose to share their data with others if they would like to.
-The partnership level data we will share on our website.
+We will share regional level data only with the appropriate organization.
+The individual organization can then choose to share their data with others if they would like to.
+We will share the alliance level data on our website.
 It will allow our stakeholders to see the progress we are making and understand the high-level trends across First Nations in Northern Ontario without seeing individual community level data.